 - Reduce heat and cover partially.
 Let simmer for 1 hour.

-- In a small bowl, combine 1/3 cup cold water and 3 tablespoons flour, mix well.
+- In a small bowl, combine 1/3 cup cold water and 3 tablespoons cornstarch, mix well.

 - Add flour mixture to the beef tips, cooking for 2-3 minutes or until mixture thickens.